Jefferson County, Alabama: History

+Civil rights

 Racial tensions increased in the cities and state in the late 19th century as whites worked to maintain white supremacy.
 The white-dominated legislature passed a new constitution in 1901 that disenfranchised most blacks and many poor whites, excluding them totally from the political system.
 While they were nominally still eligible in the mid-20th century for jury duty, they were overwhelmingly excluded by white administrators from juries into the 1950s.
 Economic competition among the new workers in the city also raised tensions.
 It was a rough environment of mill and mine workers in Birmingham and Bessemer, and the Ku Klux Klan was active in the 20th century, often with many police being members into the 1950s and 1960s.

 In a study of lynchings in the South from 1877 to 1950, Jefferson County is documented as having the highest number of lynchings of any county in Alabama.
 White mobs committed 29 lynchings in the county, most around the turn of the century at a time of widespread political suppression of blacks in the state.
 Notable incidents include 1889's lynching of George Meadows.

 Even after 1950, racial violence of whites against blacks continued.
 In the 1950s KKK chapters bombed black-owned houses in Birmingham to discourage residents moving into new middle-class areas.
-In that period, the city was referred to as "Bombingham."
+In that period, the city was referred to as "Bombingham".

 In 1963 African Americans led a movement in the city seeking civil rights, including integration of public facilities.
 The Birmingham campaign was known for the violence the city police used against non-violent protesters.
 In the late summer, city and business officials finally agreed in 1963 to integrate public facilities and hire more African Americans.
 This followed the civil rights campaign, which was based at the 16th Street Baptist Church, and an economic boycott of white stores that refused to hire blacks.
 Whites struck again: on a Sunday in September 1963, KKK members bombed the 16th Street Baptist Church, killing four young black girls and injuring many persons.
 The African-American community quickly rebuilt the damaged church.
 They entered politics in the city, county and state after the Voting Rights Act of 1965 was passed.